MicrosoftDocs/dynamics365-guidance/guidance/business-processes/about-import-catalog-devops.md

 3. Define area paths in the  project settings.

     For each end-to-end process that is in scope, create one area path.
 Learn more at [Define area paths and assign to a team.](/azure/devops/organizations/settings/set-area-paths?view=azure-devops&preserve-view=true&tabs=browser).

+4. Add custom fields as required.
+The template includes four custom fields.
+Use the following guidance to create the fields.
+Alternatively, delete the columns from the template.
+Learn more at [Add and manage fields](/azure/devops/organizations/settings/work/customize-process-field?view=azure-devops&preserve-view=true).

+    1. **Business owner** – add this field as an **Identity** field so that you can select a user or person from the identity picker.
+Learn more at [Add an Identity field](/azure/devops/organizations/settings/work/customize-process-field?view=azure-devops&preserve-view=true#add-an-identity-field).

+    2. **Business process lead** – add this field as an **Identity** field so that you can select a user or person from the identity picker.
+Learn more at [Add an Identity field](/azure/devops/organizations/settings/work/customize-process-field?view=azure-devops&preserve-view=true#add-an-identity-field).

+    3. **Business outcome category** – add this field as a **Picklist** field so that users can select an option from a drop-down box.
+Learn more at [Add a picklist field](/azure/devops/organizations/settings/work/customize-process-field?view=azure-devops&preserve-view=true#add-a-picklist).
+We suggest you create three options for the list as follows:

+        - **Business unit**: Use this option when the work item is for a specific business unit.
+        - **Organization**: Use this option when the work item for for the entire organization.
+        - **Process team**: Use this option when the work item is for a subset of your business unit, organization, or group of people within your organizaiton.
+We have used the term *Process team*, but you can use a different word if more appropriate for your project.

+    4. **Process sequence ID** – add this field as a custom **Text (single line)** field so that users can enter an ID for the process.
+Learn more at [Add a custom field](/azure/devops/organizations/settings/work/customize-process-field?view=azure-devops&preserve-view=true#add-a-custom-field).

-4. Insert any other rows required for your project.
+5. Insert any other rows that your project needs.

     You might need more epics, features, or user stories.
 Epics use the first *Title* column, features use the second *Title* column, and user stories use the third *Title* column.
 To establish a firm relationship between the rows, don't insert the *Next Epic* or *Feature* row until you've listed all rows that required a relationship to the last epic or feature.
 You might want to consider adding other work items types too such as Configuration or Workshops, for example, but the template provided doesn't include other work item types.

-5. Complete the other columns in the spreadsheet as required.
+6. Complete the other columns in the spreadsheet as required.
 Use the following recommendations to guide you.

     1. **Description** – in future releases, we plan to prepopulate this column for you.
 Optionally, add a detailed description for your business processes before you import, or work on this description throughout the project.